GrgoMariani/Python-Decorators/README.md

 ## do in main thread
 Executes the given function in the main thread.

-## For Each Elem
-A nice programming pattern for simplyfing operations on all elements of a list.

 ## Max Refresh
 I should really get a better name for this.
 Best to check the example.